-Our main product is a library, which can be used to build entire new applications.
-Consequently, this section displays screenshots of some of the different applications that our customers have built using yFiles for Java.
+This section displays screenshots of some of the different applications that our customers have built using the yFiles diagramming libraries.

 Numerous projects that, for example, deal with the visualization of biochemical pathways, web server log files analysis, or link analysis are made possible by yFiles technology.

 Your request could not be sent to firstname.lastname@example.org.
 Please reload the page and try again.